 The consequences of ill health can be significant for a business, with considerable direct and indirect costs arising from sickness absence.
-The CIPD have previously estimated that sickness absence costs UK employers £522 per employee per year1.
+A employee study found the cost of sickness absence in 2019 stood at a median of £568 and an average of £544 per employee1.
 To a small business owner, every person within the business matters so absence due to ill health can be detrimental to a small business when compared to other businesses.
 However, it is possible to reduce the risk of long absences due to ill health by actively promoting a culture of wellbeing and open dialogue with your team.

 Managing sickness absence